How to Nail the NYU "Pick Six" MBA Application Essay

 2. Think about the kind of story you want to tell

 Your six photos could tell many different kinds of stories.
-For example, they could provide a comprehensive image of your past, your future aspirations, a mix of both, or something else entirely.
+For example, they could provide a comprehensive image of your past, future aspirations, a mix of both, or something else entirely.
 What story is the one that you most want to tell?
+With only a one-sentence caption for each image, it’s important that the pictures themselves can stand alone.

-You can also think about this in terms of the rest of your application.
-If you mostly focus on your history in the other essays, then use the images to show your present or future.
+You can also think about this regarding the rest of your application.
+If you mostly focus on your history in the other essays, use the images to show your present or future.
 The short answer and first essay ask more about your career aspirations, so you may use the "Pick Six" to focus more on who you are personally, not professionally.

 3. Tie in the characteristics of a “Sternie” when possible and applicable

 Stern is also looking for people who want to improve the world around them.
-If there is a natural and genuine way for you to weave this into your images and their captions, do so.
+If there is a natural and genuine way to weave this into your images and their captions, do so.
+This is apparent in NYU Stern’s brand call to action released in 2019: “Change.”

 4. Get a third-person perspective